venura9/venura9/README.md

 _Skills: Community Builder · Thought Leadership · Capability Building · Cloud Transformation · Azure_

-### Distinguished Technologist @Contino (Melbourne, AU)
-_Jul 2022 – Present_

-The role focuses on providing leadership, guidance, mentorship and technical expertise across Cloud (mainly Azure) and Automation, in addition to being a leader in complex technology project delivery and driving the organisational revenue through sales and partner engagement.
-As a part of the role, I've been Leading the Azure Community and have been a key figure in assisting several other Communities & Practices.
-We've built valuable intellectual property and patterns that helped us deliver value and make sales more efficiently and with more confidence.

-**Key Responsibilities:**

-- Engineering capability uplift whilst harnessing and building intellectual property.
-- Cloud/ Engineering community building and leadership.
-- Responsible for the Technical Delivery of complex Cloud transformation projects.
-- Providing thought Leadership Internally, Externally and in front of Customers.
-- Engagement Leadership going over and above pre-sales assisting with the sales pipeline.

-_Skills: Community Builder · Thought Leadership · Capability Building · Cloud Transformation · Azure_

 ### Technical Principal @Contino (Melbourne, AU)
 _Mar 2021 - Jul 2022_